 "After some months of work, I’ve established the WIIFM, that is, the 'what’s in it for me' that will encourage formulators to work through the more intense aspects of mixture design, response modeling, statistical analysis and numerical optimization.
 It’s taken me three chapters to do this—it’s a tough nut to crack!
 Pat, Martin and I are offering this material to you as A Primer on Mixture Design: What’s In It for Formulators?.
 Feel free to download it for your education on this powerful tool in the DOE kit.
 All I ask is that if you like what you see and become convinced that this primer will be valuable for your colleagues, please send them the link.”

 The best way to learn design of experiments for formulation is to attend our workshop, Mixture Design for Optimal Formulations.
 In this computer-intensive workshop, formulators learn how to use mixture designs to discover key ingredient combinations that maximize product performance.
 During this workshop you will:

-Visit the Stat-Ease bookstore for recommended books on DOE.
-To get you off to a good start we suggest:
+To get formulators off to a good start we suggest:

 Formulation Simplified: Finding the Sweet Spot through Design and Analysis of Experiments with Mixtures, by Anderson, Whitcomb, & Bezener—Formulation Simplified deviates significantly from all other statistical texts on design of experiments (DOE) for mixtures by making these powerful methods easy to study and fun to read.
 The authors provide a rich array of insightful case studies that illustrate the essentials of mixture DOE.
 Real-world examples are offered as problems at the end of many chapters for those who are serious about trying these new tools on their own.